 More confusing is ticketing on the fast trains like the Frecce trains (Frecciarossa, Frecciargento, and Frecciabianca), where you'll also need to purchase an obligatory seat reservation.
 Some travelers like to have the tickets for these trains in their pockets before they leave for their vacation without having to deal with a ticket agent who only speaks Italian.
 A hassle-free way of doing this is through Select Italy, where you can check schedules and buy tickets with automatic seat reservations direct.

 The new kid on the block is Italo, the independent high speed rail network that gets you between major cities quickly, traveling at up to 360km/h.
-Rome to Florence will take you a bit less than an hour and a half on Italo Trains: Learn more or buy a ticket direct.
+Rome to Florence will take you a bit less than an hour and a half on Italo Trains.